alexbenfica/benfica-check-links/README.md

 # check-links

+If you are seeing this on GitHub, it is a mirror from Gitlab: https://gitlab.com/alexbenfica/check-links/

 # What does it do?

 Allows you to check for broken links in all internal pages of a website and more: